waynodiablo/Oystercard/challenges/bookmark_manager.md

 In this project, we'll need to store the data in a database.
 Before we add any functionality, let's add a relational database to this project.

-First you will have to install postgresql (unless you have installed it already). eSQLFirst install postgresql.
+First you will have to install postgresql (unless you have installed it already).
+First install PostgreSQL.
 Postgres is a widely used open source relational database engine.

 There are two ways of doing this.
 Downloading the app (2) will, sometimes, leave you with a non-working postgresql installation.
 We recommend using option 1.